theramiyer/blog/content/post/2021/let-us-talk-covid-vaccine.md

 Stage 3 is where a good vaccine shines.
 Imagine at Stage 1, out of a hundred participants, nobody showed any serious issues.
 This does not mean that the vaccine is a hundred percent safe.
 Why?
 Because the sample size is too small.
 This sample size in no way represents the whole of humanity.
 Also, in most cases, Stage 1 employs healthy individuals.
 Stage 2 is not too different from Stage 1; healthy individuals get chosen for Stage 2 as well, but from a probability standpoint, Stage 2 is a better representative of humanity than Stage 1, but still not good enough, because the combinations that human health issues create is an enormous number---in millions: people with diabetes but no hypertension, people with cancer and hypertension, people having bone marrow issues, but no other co-morbidities, and so on.

 Stage 3 is where unhealthy individuals also receive the vaccine.
 And this is critical.
 Remember this; we will revisit this point.

+Vaccines may go for stage 4 trials as well.
+The more you try, the more you study the responses, the better your data is, which makes the chances of improvement better.

+## The complexity in global rollout

+Not all humans are biologically the same.
+Different people living in different conditions, exposed to their own shares of pathogen, living different lifestyles make for a diverse population.
+We can see this in the rate at which different peoples develop differing levels of complications.
+From over 90% asymptomatic cases to high mortality rates, not everyone responds the same way to the virus.

+To worsen this, viruses mutate.

+## Is Covaxin safe

+## Coronil

+## Other "immunity boosters"